/barbˈɛra/

 Thanks to its high acidity, Barbera is exceptionally versatile with food pairings.

-The renowned DOC Barbera d’Alba epitomizes a fuller-bodied, richer, and velvety expression, whereas Lombardy‘s Oltrepo Pavese region crafts a fresher and more vinous style.
+The renowned Barbera d’Alba DOC epitomizes a fuller-bodied, richer, and velvety expression, whereas Lombardy‘s Oltrepo Pavese region crafts a fresher and more vinous style.
 Wines from Emilia Romagna tend to exhibit a slightly coarser profile in comparison.

 Visual Flavour Profiles: